gwmodeling/challenge/data/Germany/README.md

 ## Calibration and testing data

 The head data are split into a training and testing period.
 Data are provided for the training/calibration period.
-Participants have to provide a simulated time series for the entire period.
+Participants have to provide a simulated time series for the entire period:

 - **Training period:** 2002-05-01 to 2016-12-31
 - **Testing period:** 2017-01-01 to 2021-12-31